Gloucestershire County Council: History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the Quarter Sessions.
 The cities of Bristol and Gloucester were both considered large enough to provide their own county-level services, so they became county boroughs, independent from the county council.
 The county council was elected by and provided services to the remainder of the county outside those two boroughs, which area was termed the administrative county.

-The first elections were held in January 1889, and the council formally came into being on 1 April 1889, on which day it held its first official meeting at Shire Hall in Gloucester.
+The first elections were held in January 1889, and the council formally came into being on 1 April 1889, when it held its first official meeting at Shire Hall in Gloucester.
 The first chairman of the council was John Dorington, a Conservative, who was also the Member of Parliament for Tewkesbury at the time.

 Local government was reformed in 1974 under the Local Government Act 1972, which made Gloucestershire a non-metropolitan county.
-As part of the 1974 reforms it ceded an area in the south of the county to the new county of Avon, but gained the former county borough of Gloucester.
+As part of the 1974 changes it ceded an area in the south of the county to the new county of Avon, but gained the former county borough of Gloucester.
 The lower tier of local government was rearranged at the same time, with the county being divided into six non-metropolitan districts.

-Avon was abolished in 1996 and a new unitary authority called South Gloucestershire created covering the area which had been ceded from the old administrative county of Gloucestershire to Avon in 1974.
+Avon was abolished in 1996 and a new unitary authority called South Gloucestershire created, covering the area which had been ceded from the old administrative county of Gloucestershire to Avon in 1974.
 As a unitary authority South Gloucestershire is independent from Gloucestershire County Council, although it is classed as part of the wider ceremonial county of Gloucestershire for the purposes of lieutenancy.

+As part of upcoming local government reform in England, the two-tier Gloucestershire councils are due to be replaced by either one or two unitary councils.
+In March 2026, the leaders of Gloucestershire County Council, and five district councils in Gloucestershire, wrote a letter to local government ministers outlining the ambition for a single Gloucestershire unitary authority, with the ambition for it to join the West of England Combined Authority.In August 2026, Mayor Helen Godwin outlined that the addition of Gloucestershire to the West of England Combined Authority was unlikely in the near future but would not rule it out, stating that presently it was not a focus of WECA.
+Godwin stated that expansion of WECA to North Somerset was an immediate priority.
+Other options considered previously by Gloucestershire councils include a Three Counties combined authority with Herefordshire and Worcestershire, or joining the proposed Thames Valley Combined Authority.